Rajaramsingh/BharatFD-Backend-project/README.md

 # BharatFD Backend Project

 A multilingual FAQ management system built with Node.js, Express, and MongoDB.
-Supports automatic translation to Hindi and Bengali with rich text formatting.
+Supports automatic translation to many language ( like Hindi and Bengali) with rich text formatting.

 ## Features